viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### Localize only

-In this mode, the cartographer-module on your robot executes the Cartographer algorithm itself locally.
+In this mode, the `cartographer` module on your robot executes the Cartographer algorithm itself locally.

 1. Configure your `cartographer` SLAM service